-Assembly Speaker Robin Vos has announced state Assembly committee membership for the 2017-18 legislative session.
-As we previously shared here, Rep. Jeremy Thiesfeldt (pictured) is returning as chairman of the Assembly Education Committee.
-This is his second session as chair of the committee.
-Below are the other GOP Representatives (minority/Democrat committee membership has not yet been announced) on the committee including the school districts represented by each.
+Below are the other committee members including the school districts represented by each.
 If you are a board member or administrator in one of these districts you are in a prime position to influence committee action on K-12 legislation this session.
-Continue reading Assembly Education Committee Members and the School Districts They Represent (Updated)
+Continue reading Assembly education committee: new members and the school districts they represent

 The final report of the Blue Ribbon Commission on School Funding was released Jan.
 7 by co-chairs Rep. Joel Kitchens (R-Sturgeon Bay) and Sen. Luther Olsen (R-Ripon).

 The report was compiled by the non-partisan Legislative Fiscal Bureau staff and contains the Commission’s recommendations for school funding reforms in 13 different areas.
 Continue reading Final recommendations of school funding panel released